 The cost of making a mistake during a research project varies widely, depending upon its scope and the methods used to gather the data.
 For example, a research project executed by an agency with custom audience sourcing and survey design may cost tens of thousands of dollars and consume months to execute.
 In this type of “big bang” project, a mistake that invalidates some or all of the data, or even valid results that raise additional questions, can require you to restart or expand the project at additional cost and time.

-In contrast, the short surveys that are conducted using a research technology platform typically have a much lower cost and are fully executed in a couple of days.
+In contrast, the short surveys that are conducted using a platform like DISQO's typically have a much lower cost and are fully executed in a couple of days.
 Course corrections or follow-ups are significantly less costly and recovery is faster and easier.

 Survey length and participant fatigue

 Anyone who has taken a survey (and we’ve all done this) knows how a lengthy survey could cause participants to become disengaged and provide unreliable data.
 Participants have expectations about how long it should take to complete a survey, especially in exchange for a fixed incentive.
 When they feel a particular survey exceeds the norm, they may check out.

 The key to avoiding fatigue is setting reasonable expectations and incentives with participants.
 We recommend you adhere to expectations across all factors that can cause fatigue.
 Here are some fatigue factors to avoid, no matter how your survey is to be fielded: